Preschool at Seneca Academy

 The Seneca Academy preschool curriculum is designed to stimulate thinking, engage children, and build competence.
 Our preschool curriculum covers six areas: language arts, mathematics and scientific thinking, social studies, the arts (music and visual arts), physical development and health, and personal and social development.
-Daily schedules include activities that are both child-directed and teacher-directed, and are balanced with “active” and “quiet” times.
+Daily schedules include a balance of activities that are both child-directed and teacher-directed.
 On most days, we have outside play on one or two playgrounds, which are part of our National Wildlife Federation Certified Schoolyard Habitat.

-For the majority of our three year olds, Seneca Academy is their first school experience.
-Children enrolled in our Terrific Three’s program focus on developing their independence, socialization, and communication skills in this academic setting.
+Our Terrific Three’s program focuses on developing children’s independence, socialization, and communication skills in an academic setting.
 Practicing cooperative behavior and problem solving with classmates prepares our students for future classroom success.

 In each Pre-Kindergarten class, teachers continue to encourage social and emotional growth, while nurturing and expanding intellectual and academic abilities.
 Through engaging, relevant and meaningful activities, teachers prepare students for a challenging Kindergarten experience.